Concentration and fluctuations of sine-Gordon measure around topological multi-soliton manifold: Geometry of the multi-soliton manifold

 \noi In \eqref{wein1} $W_{\xi_1, \dots, \xi_k, v}$ denotes the Weingarten map, defined in \eqref{Wein}.
 In addition, $d\s$ is the surface measure on the manifold, parametrized by $(\xi_1,\dots, \xi_k)\in [- \cj L_\eps, \cj L_\eps]^k$, as defined in \eqref{surfm}.

 \end{lemma}

 \begin{proof} The formula \eqref{cha0} follows from \cite[Lemma 3]{ER2}. \end{proof}

 \begin{remark}\rm The disintegration formula has been widely employed in recent works \cite{OST1, SS24, GT24} in settings where the energy functional admits explicit minimizers and the analysis is carried out around a single-soliton manifold.
-However, to the best of our knowledge, in Proposition \ref{PROP:cha} this is the first time the disintegration formula is applied in a regime where no minimizers exist and the analysis is performed around a multi-soliton manifold. \end{remark}
+However, to the best of our knowledge, this is the first time the disintegration formula is applied in a regime where no minimizers exist and the analysis is performed around a multi-soliton manifold.
+See also Proposition \ref{PROP:cha}. \end{remark}

 Note that the geometry of the smooth soliton manifold $\M^{\eps, \ge d}_k$ is reflected in the surface measure $d\s$ and the Weingarten map $W_{\xi_1, \dots, \xi_k, v}$.
 The orthonormal vectors $t_j = t_j(\xi_1,\dots,\xi_k)$, for $j = 1, \dots, k$, are obtained by applying the Gram-Schmidt orthonormalization procedure in $L^2$ to the tangent vectors